 - Do not use too much frosting!
 This is not the time to start gobbing on the frosting.
 We discovered the hard way, so you do not have to, that too much frosting mixed into the cake will create a soggy cake pop that is unappealing even to the most sweet toothed of kids.

 Start with a boxed cake mix and you can choose any flavor you like for this kosher cake pop recipe.
+You can use red velvet cake, yellow cake, vanilla cake, or you can also make chocolate cake popsicles by using a chocolate cake mix.
 Just follow the instructions on the box and bake in a 9x13 pan.
 Allow the baked cake to cool for at least an hour.
 You can also use leftover cake if you have it.

 Make your own homemade frosting or use canned frosting if you prefer.
 Making frosting is so simple and homemade frosting is so much healthier (if you can call frosting healthy!) and it just tastes exponentially better.
 I suggest you try making our recipe and see for yourself.

 Step 2 - Make the cake pop batter.

 Once the cake is completely cooled and the frosting is done you're ready for the fun part.
 Take a handheld electric mixer and, on the lowest setting, use to crumble your cake into tiny crumbs.
 If you do not have an electric mixer you can use your hands just be sure not to leave any big lumps.

 When cake is reduced to crumbs you will add a small amount of frosting and mix thoroughly.
 You can add more as you go.
 Do Not add too much!
 You want the batter to be thick like a peanut butter consistency.